Social-Evolution-and-Behavior/anTraX/docs/configuration.md

 The ***Create BG*** button will start the background creation process.
 Depending on the parameters, this might take several minutes.
 After the computation is done, the new background will be displayed.
 If several backgrounds are created, you can choose which one is displayed from the BG file dropdown menu.

-All background images are saved as png files in the directory `expdir/session/parameters/background/`.
+The background images are saved as png files in the directory `expdir/session/parameters/background/`.

 ### Set the spatial scale